 Volunteer induction sessions

-Volunteers must also complete a Volunteer For Knox registration form and a Crimcheck (police check) form and attend a volunteer induction session prior to placement with an organisation.
+Volunteers must also complete a Volunteer for Knox registration form and attend a volunteer induction session prior to placement with an organisation.
 Registration forms can be downloaded from the bottom of this page.
-Volunteer for Knox will hold volunteer induction sessions on the following dates:
+Volunteer for Knox will hold volunteer induction sessions on the following dates.
+They usually take around one hour.

 Register as a volunteer